Background on eTRS

 Amount of GST Refunded under TRS

-The actual amount refunded to you will be lesser than the GST you have paid on your purchases due to the deduction of a handling fee for the refund service charged by the Retailer/Central Refund Agency/operator of Central Refund Counter.
+The actual amount refunded to you will be less than the GST you have paid on your purchases due to the deduction of a handling fee for the refund service charged by the Retailer/Central Refund Agency/operator of Central Refund Counter.

 Availability of TRS at Points of Departure